rdeits/rdeits.github.com/_posts/2012-04-23-my-dads-new-lights.md

 Here are his results:

 <img src="/img/2012-04-23/box_diffuser.jpg" width="50%">

 The light box, with the diffuser installed.

 <img src="/img/2012-04-23/box_diffuser_lit.jpg" width="50%">

 And the final product.

+# Update: July 26, 2014
+I've upgraded and simplified the electronics driving the lights.
+You can read all about it in [Christmas Lights 2: Serial Protocol Adventures](/2014/07/25/christmas-lights-2-serial-protocol-adventures).